php-fig/fig-standards/proposed/PSR-Cache.md

     An item with a 300 second TTL stored at 1:30:00 will have an expiration at 1:35:00.

+Implementing Libraries MAY expire an item before its requested Expiration Time, but MUST treat an item as expired once its Expiration Time is reached.

 *    **Key** - A string that uniquely identifies a cached item.
 Implementing libraries MUST support keys consisting of the characters `A-Z`, `a-z`, `0-9`, and `_` in any order in UTF-8 encoding and a length of up to 64 characters.